evennia/evennia/docs/source/Components/Help-System.md

 to keep your strings a reasonable width (it will look better).
 Just reload the server and the file-based help entries will be available to view.

+## Entry priority

+Should you have clashing help-entries between the three types of available entries, the priority is

+    Command-auto-help > Db-help > File-help

+So if you create a db-help entry 'foo', it will replace any file-based help entry 'foo'.
+But if there is a Command 'foo', that's the help you'll get when you enter `help foo`.

+The reasoning for this is that commands must always be understood in order to play the game.
+Meanwhile db-based help can be kept up-to-date from in-game builders and may be less 'static' than the file-based ones.

+The `sethelp` command (which only deals with creating db-based help entries) will warn you if a new help entry might shadow/be shadowed by a same/similar-named command or file-based help entry.

 ## Locking help entries

 The default `help` command gather all available commands and help entries